KAREN LA DU

 • Teaching • Text • Image • 1981 through 2018 •

-Childhood summers were spent at our family summer home built by my Grandparents, “Nana & Pops” on a beautiful barrier island.
-Summer was filled with cousins, friends, sun, storms, shells, sea glass, gulls, fishes, boats, sandcastles and lots of love.
-As an adult I lived here alone; enjoying daily walks on the beach with my German Shepherd, Mimser.
-I was later blessed to introduce my only child to this unique place, sharing memories and watching her make her own.
+Childhood summers were spent at our family summer home built by my maternal grandparents, on a beautiful barrier island.
+Awash with cousins, friends, sun, storms, shells, sea glass, gulls, fishes, boats, sandcastles and lots of love.
+Later I lived there alone, enjoying walks on the beach with Mimser.
+My only child grew up there with Mom and Me, sharing our memories, creating new ones together and making her own.
+Our home was sold on March 8, 2019.
+It was time for a new start.
+These memories flood my work.

 *quotidienne, [kwō tē’ dē en] French adj.
 Daily, Everyday